Legal Online Poker in the US: Can I Play in my State?

 Rhode Island

-Bally’s Corporation, based in Rhode Island, is putting igaming on the table in 2023 with its own proposal submitted to lawmakers to regulate online casino games and poker.
-It remains to be determined if there is legislative support for the effort.
+Bally’s Corporation, based in Rhode Island, put igaming on the table in 2023 with its own proposal submitted to lawmakers to regulate online casino games and poker.
+It passed, and online casino games may launch in early 2024.
+Online poker’s future is possible but uncertain due to a small state population.

 South Carolina